 During the three months ended April 30, 2020, the emergence of COVID-19 as a global pandemic had an adverse impact on our business.
 While the online learnings tools the Company offers have many advantages over traditional in person learning in the current environment, some of the Company's customers in heavily impacted industries have sought to temporarily reduce spending, resulting in reductions in contract sizes and in some cases cancellations when such contracts have come up for renewal.
 In addition, identifying and pursing opportunities for new customers became much more challenging in this environment.
 In addition to the uncertainty introduced by COVID-19, the Company's over leveraged capital structure continued to create headwinds.
 In April 2020, the Company received temporary forbearance from its lenders due to a default on amounts owed under the Senior Credit Facility as a long-term consensual solution was being negotiated with lenders.
-The uncertainty around the Company's capital structure and future ownership, continued to hurt its business, as new and existing customers displayed apprehension about the ultimate resolution of the Company's capital structure and its impact on operations, causing delays and sometimes losses in business.
+The uncertainty around the Company's capital structure and its impact on operations, causing delays and sometimes losses in business.
 The uncertainty surrounding the Company's capital structure combined with the potential impact that COVID-19 would have on the Company and the global economy, resulted in a significant decline in the fair value of its reporting units during the first quarter ended April 30, 2020, with the impact being more significant to the SumTotal business on a relative basis due to its smaller scale and forecasted cash flow generation.